-The work plan provided detail on the audience, topic and specific content to be incorporated in the education and training package matched with nominated champions who have a particular interest/expertise in a specific area.
-Through the identification of these so-called champions we were able to engage partners and identify clear roles and responsibilities.
+The work plan provided detail on the audience, topic and specific content to be incorporated in the education and training package and it was decided to match specific content with nominated champions who have a particular interest/expertise in that area.
+Through the identification of these so-called champions we were able to overcome the barrier of engaging with partners to participate in the process and identify clear roles and responsibilities.
 The role of a champion was to provide expert advice and guidance on the specific content of the modules; contribute material to the project; develop new material and recommend both good sources of information and other people who could potentially contribute.

 Fig. 3: Summary of the Preliminary Education and Training Workplan